Campus Expansion

 • Enhance safety for the neighborhood

-• Computerized automation will eliminate human error.
+• Computerized automation will eliminate human error by ensuring lights are turned off by 9:15 p.m.

 • Parker’s athletic programming needs have increased.